 Social media is growing in impact on decision-makers and is an important tool to communicate with Congress.
 It is a fast way to reach your elected officials.
 Members of Congress and staff monitor mentions from constituents and social media comments can spread quickly – even go viral.
-By filling out the form below, you can post Twitter messages and communicate to Members of Congress your support for computer science in every school.
+By filling out the form below, you can post Twitter messages and communicate to Members of Congress your support for the International Communications Privacy Act (ICPA).
 Your voice matters!
 Thank you!

-Fill out the form to the right to use social media to urge your Senate and House members to support computer science education funding.
+Please fill out the form to the right to use social media to urge your Senate and House members to support ICPA.